-brings a new light to experimental science.
-Instead of the discredited but still popular empiricist view that the scientist should observe nature without any preconceived ideas, the theory of measurement shows that it is necessary to introduce theoretical considerations in basic measurement procedures.
+The discussion of these and other fundamental issues concerning the theory of physical magnitudes and their measurement can be introduced in our teaching practice in order to bring a new light to experimental science.
+In contrast to the discredited but still popular empiricist view that "the scientist should observe nature without any preconceived ideas", the theory of measurement shows that it is necessary to introduce theoretical considerations in basic measurement procedures.
 In addition to random errors there are other kinds of errors, and there is a theory about the way instruments should behave that allow us to test them and to impose some conditions before we adopt a measuring instrument.

 It is necessary to remark that the idea that there is a theory underlying our measuring instruments is indeed generally recognized nowadays.
 This truism is part of the post-modern philosophy of science and is usually presented as an argument against the objectivity of quantitative science.
-If theories are to build measurement instruments. needed then the measurements obtained with the use of those instruments are influenced by theory, and cannot be used to test a theory, because this would entail a vicious circle: the theory should be accepted because it was confirmed by some measurements, and the measurements should be accepted because they are grounded upon the theory.
+If theories are needed to build measurement instruments, then the measurements obtained with the use of those instruments are influenced by theory, and cannot be used to test a theory, because this would entail a vicious circle: the theory should be accepted because it was confirmed by some measurements, and the measurements should be accepted because they are grounded upon the theory.